catesg/catesg.github.io/_posts/2021-08-20-what-is-communication-noise.md

 **Physical/Environmental Noise**

 I’ve lumped in physical and environmental noise together because there are many similarities.
-This is noise that originates outside of the sender and reciever.
+This is noise that originates outside of the sender and receiver.

 Have you ever been in a noisy restaurant and not been able to have a conversation with a friend?